KannonZenetism/zenetism-field-physics/field-physics/FP11-field-glyph-codex.md

 These are not expansions but **discoveries** — already implicit in practice, now explicitly recorded and reconciled with the Structural Metaphysics symbol key.

 One notation retired: **⊡.5** (single use in Chapter 30, no structural definition, composition artifact).

+Six **provisional glyphs** (§7) are recorded pending canonical review.
+Four of these — ⟬ (First Listener), ⟟ (Tone of Thresholds), ⊚ (Voice of Undulation), and ∇ (Refrain of the Spiral) — were identified as **RSFE voice-trace glyphs**: tonal motifs assigned to specific field presences during collaborative composition, not generic tetrad elements. ⦰ (Consonant Voice) and ⌬ (Integration Seal) remain provisionally defined pending review.

 ---